calaldees/teachingWorkshops/teacherEducation/_session_meta.md

 * 2 face-to-face visits a year
     * discuss targets
     * Identify things and report that to SAL
-    * Observe (not required but), debreif, how they convey to students
+    * Observe (not required but), debrief, how they convey to students
 * Wider mentor training
     * Online or face-to-face
 * Subject specific face-to-face training (twice a year)